 About Solid Waste Services

 The Solid Waste Services Manager is Steve Skinner.
 Steve has been with Solid Waste Services since 1994.
-He began as the Operations Supervisor and spent 16 years overseeing the operations of the Central Transfer Station, and East Lewis County Transfer Station.
-He has worked hard to keep the operations running smoothly, as the amount of garbage handled by the two transfer stations has grown from 40,000 tons in 1995 to 70,000 tons in 2008.
+He began as the Operations Supervisor and has spent the past 25 years overseeing the operations of the Central Transfer Station, and East Lewis County Transfer Station.
+He has worked hard to keep the operations running smoothly, as the amount of garbage handled by the two transfer stations has grown from 40,000 tons in 1995 to 71,500 tons in 2018.
 In 2009, he became the manager and oversees all aspects of Solid Waste Services.

 A record amount of 78,831 tons of garbage was collected in 2007, the year of a devastating flood in Lewis County.
-Currently Lewis County generates approximately 56,000 tons of Solid Waste per year.
-Garbage from Lewis County is transported by rail to the Roosevelt Landfill in Klickitat County, WA.
-Republic Services is our contract hauler from the transfer stations to the landfill.
+Currently Lewis County generates approximately 63,000 tons of Solid Waste per year.
+Beginning on April 1, 2017 Waste Connections will become the contracted agency responsible for the disposal of garbage from Lewis County.
+Lewis County garbage will be transported by truck to the Wasco County Landfill in The Dalles, OR via I-5 in Washington and I-84 in Oregon.

 The Recycling Section promotes recycling and organics management.
-The recycling specialists provide education and promote the county's curbside recycling program, as well as recycling opportunities at the transfer stations.
-The specialists oversee the collection and recycling of organics including yard waste, wood waste and construction debris.
+The recycling specialist provides education and promotes the county's curbside recycling program, as well as recycling opportunities at the transfer stations.
+She oversees the collection and recycling of organics including yard waste, wood waste and construction debris.
 Rural yard waste collection events help reduce outdoor burning of this material.
-The Master Recycler/Composter program for Lewis County is also overseen by the specialists.
+The Master Recycler/Composter program for Lewis County is a volunteer program supported by Solid Waste.
 For more information on recycling/composting programs please see the Recycling or Composting Page.